About Us Groups Events Articles Forums Training Rituals Store Joining

 PRAYER WHEN LEAVING HOME

-Janus is the deity most commonly associated with doors in Roman religion.
+Janus is the deity most commonly associated with doors in the Roman religion.
 He protects our homes from that which would bring harm to it or those within it.
-Not only is it a good idea to invoke Janus as a protector of the home, but Janus is also the gatekeeper between us and the realm of the deities, so establishing a good relationship with Janus may aid in enlisting his help in opening the gates in more elaborate rituals.
+Not only is it a good idea to invoke Janus as a protector of the home, but Janus is also the gatekeeper between us and the realm of the deities.
+Establishing a good relationship with Janus may aid in enlisting his help in opening the gates in more elaborate rituals.
 It's not a bad idea to invoke him every time you enter and leave your home.

 As you cross the threshold and close the door behind you, say: